 On June 10, 2004, the LMDC announced the selection of a vibrant mix of institutions to be located on the WTC Site.
-The Joyce International Dance Center, the International Freedom Center, the Signature Theatre, and the Drawing Center have all been offered space on the site.
+The Joyce International Dance Center and the Signature Theatre have been offered space on the site.
 In addition to their own programming, the institutions will host other events and organizations such as the Tribeca Film Festival and the Orpheus Chamber Ensemble.
 Performance spaces, screening rooms, galleries, education programs, and rehearsal spaces will also be made available for community and cultural uses.